-Sergio R. Ortiz-Luis, Jr.

-He has degrees of Bachelor of Arts and Bachelor of Science in Business Administration from De La Salle University; PhD Humanities from Central Luzon State University, and PhD Business Technology from Eulogio "Amang" Rodriguez Institute of Science and Technology.
-He is the President of Philippine Exporters Confederation, Inc. An Honorary Chairman of Philippine Chamber of Commerce & Industry, Employers Confederation of the Philippines as well as Integrated Concepts & Solutions, Inc. He is the Vice Chairman of Philippine Small & Medium Enterprises Development, Alliance Global, Inc., Export Development Council.
-He is a Director of Manila Exposition Complex, Inc., Lasaltech Academy, Philippine Estate Corporation, BA Securities, Rural Bank of Baguio, PILAK Foundation, Universal Access Center for Trade and Philippine International Training Corporation.
-He is a Council Adviser Member of Philippine Foundation, Inc., a Founding Director of International Chamber of Commerce of the Philippines and GS1.
-He is also a member of the Board of Advisers of Southville International School and Colleges.
-He is a commissioner of Patrol 117, a Financing Champion of National Competitiveness Council and a Private Sector Representative of Bamboo Council.
-He is also a Chairman of Rotary Club of Greenmeadows Foundation and also a Chairman of Council of Advisers Eastern Police District.
-He is the Past President of Rotary Club of Greenmeadows Quezon City RI District 3780; a Board of Advisers Member of Council of Advisers Philippine National Police, a senator of Philippine Jaycee Senate, Captain of Philippine Coastguard Auxiliary and a member of the League of Corporate Foundation.
-He is the Honorary Consul General of Consulate of Romania in the Philippines, a Treasurer of Consular Corps of the Philippines and an Honorary Adviser of International Association of Education for World Peace.
-Some awards that he received were International Peace Award for Economic Development in 2005, Most Outstanding Citizen of Nueva Ecija in the Field of Business in 2005 also, Most Outstanding Pasigueno in 2006, Ulirang Ama also in 2006 and Presidential Merit Award Medal in 2007.
-He became an Independent Director of Waterfront Philippines, Inc. since August 2006-present.
+Sergio R. Ortiz-Luis, Jr. Director He has degrees of Bachelor of Arts and Bachelor La Salle University; PhD Humanities from Cen tral Luzon State University, and PhD Business Technology from Eulogio "Amang" Rodriguez Institute of Science and Technology.
+He is the President and CEO of Philippine Exporters C Philippine Chamber of Commerce & Industry, Employers Confederation of the Philippines as well as Integrated Concepts & Solutions, Inc. H e is the Vice Chairman of Alliance Global, Inc., Export Development Council.
+He is a Director of Manila Exposition Complex, Inc., Lasaltech Academy, Philippine Estate Corporation, BA Foundation, and Universal Access Center for Corporation.
+He is a Council Adviser Member Director of International Chamber of Commerce 11 of the Board of Advisers of Southville Internation 0 Patrol 117, a Financing Champion of National 1 Representative of Bamboo Council.
+He is also a Foundation and also a Chairman of Council of President of Rotary Club of Green Meadows Qu Member of Council of Advisers Philippine Natio 11 , , Captain of Philippine Coastguard Auxiliary Foundation.
+He is the Honorary Consul Genera Treasurer of Consular Corps of the Philippine Association of Education for World Peace.
+Som Peace Award for Economic Development in 2005 , , Field of Business in 2005 also, Most Outstandin 0 0 and Presidential Merit Award Medal in 2007.
+He - Philippines, Inc. since August 2006-present.
+This 2014, he attended Exporter's Partner in Gearing the Country for the AEC Markets of the World 2, Technology Innovation and Entrepreneurship as Competitive Strategies PHILAAS 63rd Annual Convention and lastly, Bringing the Buy Pinoy Campaign to the Next Level.